 E-transfer is the most cost-effective way for us to receive donations.
 Log in to your online banking, navigate to the section for Interac e-Transfer and simply follow their instructions to add a recipient and send funds.

 - In the recipient box use the name “Guatemala Stove Project”

 - In the e-mail box use: email@example.com

 - In the note box – please include your full name, mailing address with postal code needed for recipting purposes.
-Also please specify which program your donation is for: COVID-19 Emergency Response, stoves, microloans, educational bursaries or general.
+Also please specify which program your donation is for: Stoves, Microloans, or Eductional Bursaries for Girls